Posts Tagged ‘Corey Duffel’

 Does that make me Clarabelle Cow

 Transworld Skateboarding presents the first video I will buy that includes a Corey Duffel part.
 How long do you think he was sitting on that Biebel jersey, hotly anticipating the highest-profile occasion on which to break it out for film documentation?
 Yes, it’s a new America.
-Seeing as Duffel’s boy Mitt didn’t make it to the show, it’s high time to get mending those fences.
-Say it loud, William.

 More to the point: I think it would be a moderately good look (or at least a semi-refreshing change of pace) if TWS traded in their dads’ Northern Lights-scented 8 track tape collection for some type of minimal techno soundtrack for this video.
 And the rainbow quick-cut collage clips make me think of the Tomorrowland motif or whatever I imagined Plan B’s “Superfuture” promo was getting at, until the Beatles kicked in.
 Do it TWS, keep us guessing.
-If the vid clocks in under 40 minutes and I promise it will be one of my five favoriteist videos of the year, even with the unbearably boring Duffman.
-You know I’m saddled up on Kellen James’ and Bobby “the Body” Worrests’ balls already.

-I’ve had my say and remain fairly excited about this video.
 At this point I would like to turn the blog over to the controlled chaos of the TWS comments section, in deference to their unbending wisdom and powerful variance.

 OMG this is going to be the sickest skatevideo ever !!!!!!!!!!!!:P